 Financial education is at the heart of the Museum’s mission.
 For more than 20 years, educators from around the country have been bringing students to the Museum to help them understand how finance impacts their daily lives.
-The Museum offers 10 classroom experiences taught by trained Museum educators and market professionals.
-Guided and self-guided tours are also available.
+The Museum offers a variety of programs, including classes, the Museum Finance Academy and a P-Credit course taught by trained Museum educators and market professionals.
+Public guided tours may also be available.

 The Museum offers a robust calendar of speakers on financial topics of public interest.
 Prominent speakers from across the financial industry participate in these lectures, seminars and panels.
 Subject matter ranges from discussions of current financial practices to observations on significant events and individuals in America’s financial history.